Resources for Families

 Can family members coach?

 Family members who are 16 years of age or older can volunteer as coaches.
 Special Olympics periodically provides training for coaches where they can learn techniques and skills for working with Special Olympics athletes.
 Remember, you won’t just be coaching your own athlete — you will be working with other athletes as well!
-For more information, see our calendar.
+Find more information on getting involved as a coach.

 How much does it cost to watch my athlete compete at local or state competitions?